 Wedding Rehearsals

-The day before your wedding you may only be thinking about your rehearsal dinner, but don’t forget about what comes before the dinner - the rehearsal!
-Read on to learn more about who needs to attend the rehearsal and what you should cover.
+The day before your wedding, you may be focused on your rehearsal dinner - but don’t forget about the ceremony rehearsal itself!
+A well-run rehearsal ensures everyone knows their role and helps your wedding day flow smoothly.
+Read on to learn who should attend and what to cover.

 Who should be at the rehearsal?